1960 American Football League draft

 Teams were required to fill the 11 squad positions by selecting four backs, two ends, two tackles, two guards, and a center with their first 11 picks.
 Before each position was selected, teams drew lots to determine the selection order.
 Though professional teams used dedicated offensive and defensive units, the league did not want to go 22 rounds before starting unrestricted drafting.

 Territorial draft

-The first territorial or "bonus" picks for each team were: